Long Day, Long Night

 I advanced on him and beat him some.
 Not enough for him to suffer any permanent damage, but enough that he was out cold.

 I pressed the call button in my armor.
-Within moments, there were police transports and hospital evac units on the scene.
+Within moments, police transports and hospital evac units arrived.

-A Doberman and a German Sheppard approached me from one of the police transports.
+A Doberman and a German Shepherd approached me from one of the police transports.
 The Doberman said, “Time to go back, George.”

 “No!”
 I shouted.

-The German Sheppard sighed.
+The German Shepherd sighed.
 “You must go back.
 You have an extremely violent personality, and society must be protected from you.”

 “I do not have a violent personality!”